 This article explores General Motors’ vehicle retail sales and market share in regions such as the United States, China and South America.

 The reason that U.S., China and South America are chosen for discussion is that these regions contribute the biggest chunk of vehicle sales to GM.
 In addition, all three regions represent GM’s biggest automotive markets in the world.

 Based on the 4Q 2019 annual filing, vehicles sales from these 3 regions alone made up more than 85% of GM’s global retail vehicle sales.

 Here is a snapshot of the total vehicles sales data from the 4Q19 annual filing:

 For your information, the following series of charts presented in this article keeps track of GM’s retail vehicle sales and market share based on data extracted from the table above in which you can easily find in all GM’s financial statements.

 Total Vehicle Sales and Revenue Recognition

-Before going further, I would like to stress that the vehicle sales data presented in the following series of charts do not correlate with the revenue recognized in the company income statement.
-The vehicle sales data represent GM management’s good faith estimation of its market share in the respective regions.
-Here is a quote from the company financial statements regarding total vehicle sales data.
+Before going further, I would like to stress that the total vehicle sales or retail vehicle sales data presented in the following charts do not translate to revenue recognized in GM’s income statement.
+GM recognizes revenue from only wholesale vehicle sales but not retail sales.

+The retail vehicle sales data represent GM management’s good faith estimation of its market share in the respective regions.
+Here is a quote from the company financial statements regarding total vehicle sales data: